-Section 221(d)(3) and Section 221(d)(4) insures lenders against loss on mortgage defaults.
-Section 221(d)(3) is used by nonprofit sponsors and Section 221(d)(4) is used by profit-motivated sponsors.
-Both programs assist private industry in the construction or rehabilitation of rental and cooperative housing for moderate-income and displaced families by making capital more readily available.
+Section 221(d)(4) insures lenders against loss on mortgage defaults.
+Section 221(d)(4) assists private industry in the construction or rehabilitation of rental and cooperative housing for moderate-income and displaced families by making capital more readily available.
 The program allows for long-term mortgages (up to 40 years) that can be financed with Government National Mortgage Association (GNMA) Mortgage Backed Securities.

 Type of Assistance: